jamescommons/rowhammer/rowhammer.md

 ### DRAM composition

-Dynamic random access memory (DRAM) is, at it's core, billions of these capacitors laid out in two-dimensional arrays known as banks.
+Dynamic random access memory (DRAM) is, at its core, billions of these capacitors laid out in two-dimensional arrays known as banks.
 Below is a figure from the original row hammer paper describing the layout of DRAM \[1\].